PettHub/Agile-Software-Development-Televerket-Dialog/README.md

 Paint19 - Hanna<br />
 MattiasHult - Mattias<br />

 Important note: We have been programming in pairs and groups throughout the weeks, switching pair/group each week.
-So the git commit history does not properly reflect each person's contribution.
+And we have mostly used Live Share, resulting in only one person per group committing code.
+So the git commit history/the built-in contribution check does not properly reflect each person's contribution.

 Structure
 Team reflections have been submitted in canvas and are not uploaded to git.